 Accountability:

-The committee reports to and is accountable to the Board of Directors of CAEP as outlined in the CAEP Bylaws (Section 17.1.2).
+The committee reports to and is accountable to the Academic Section of CAEP.
 All intellectual property produced by this committee will be owned by CAEP.

 Objectives:

-In the first five years of existence of the Committee, we will strive to:
+We will strive to:

-Create formal mechanisms for the recognition of QI and PS endeavours within the CAEP framework in order to promote, develop and coordinate QIPS scientific inquiry at the national level:
+Maintain formal mechanisms for the recognition of QI and PS endeavours within the CAEP framework in order to promote, develop and coordinate QIPS scientific inquiry at the national level:

-This will include a new stream to submit abstracts pertaining to QIPS projects to the annual Scientific Assembly;
+This will include the submission and presentation of abstracts pertaining to QIPS projects to the annual Scientific Assembly;

-This may include a formal way to support QIPS projects (e.g., similar to research CAEP Grants).
+This will include continued support of the QIPS Grants

 Create a thriving community of practice on the topics of QI and PS within the EM community in Canada in order to act as vehicle for the scale and spread of QIPS initiatives across the country: